Dr Remi Joseph-Salisbury

 About Dr Remi Joseph-Salisbury

 Remi Joseph-Salisbury is a Senior Lecturer in Education and Childhood Studies.
 His broad research interests span race, ethnicity, (anti-)racism, and education.

 Influenced by Critical Race Theory, Remi's work explores the ways in which race and racism is experienced in contemporary 'post-racial' institutions, particularly education.

-Remi is a founding member of the Critical Race and Ethnicities Network, and a Trustee for the Racial Justice Network.
-A committed activist, Remi regularly writes for online and print media, as well as presenting at national and international events.
+Straddling the borders between academia and activism, Remi is a founding member of the Critical Race and Ethnicities Network, a board member of the Racial Justice Network, and a steering-group member of the Northern Police Monitoring Project.
+Remi regularly writes for online and print media, as well as presenting at national and international events.